Category Archives: The Cambriol Riddle

 Chapter Four–Pauper’s Field

 Kara watched from the rooftop across the street as Djaren, Eljiah, and Tallis knocked at the door of the somber little building on Stableway that doubled as an undertaker’s shop and the headquarters of the Mourners.
-This seemed a sensible … Continue reading
+This seemed a sensible enough combination to Kara—if one had to deal with dead bodies, why not make money off them twice over, once for the burying and once for the official weeping and parading about in black?
+Continue reading “Chapter Four–Pauper’s Field”

 The Cambriol Riddle, Chapter Three–Laws and Paupers, continued